RMIT LAW STUDENTS SOCIETY

 2. Plagiarism includes the act of assisting or allowing another person to plagiarise or to copy my work.

-3. Any suspicions/allegations of plagiarism in this competition will be taken seriously and investigated by competition organisers.
-Responses to plagiarism not only include disqualification from the competition, but could also include referral to the faculty for further investigation.
+3. Any evidence of plagiarism in this competition will be investigated by competition organisers.
+Credible allegations of plagiarism may lead to disqualification from the competition and referral to the College of Business and Law for further investigation.

 I declare that I have read and understood the declaration and statement of authorship.